moegui/windows-containers/jenkins/README.md

 # How to run Jenkins Windows image

 Start an “elevated” PowerShell (run it as administrator).
 Search for PowerShell, right-click, and choose Run as administrator.
-Move to repository cloned and following the steps:
+Go to cloned repository and following the next steps:

 ## 1) Build image